openheritage/open-plaques-4/README.md

-# open-plaques-4
+# Open Plaques

-The open directory of the world's commemorative plaques
+The Open Data register of commemorative plaques worldwide